Creating your own cloud, look at the infrastructure

 - I needed to use their support which is unresponsive, takes forever to get something done and automatically close tickets even if the issue isn’t solve

 Choosing an OS is like choosing between white/dark and milk chocolate.
 There’s no absolute truth, it’s only a matter of taste.
 Anything could do the job but Linux will be our pick to follow this guide.
-Like for chocolate, your favorite milk chocolate could be Lindt, in the Linux world, this is what we called “distribution”.
+Like for chocolate, your favorite milk chocolate could be Lindt or Ferrero, in the Linux world, this is what we called “distribution”.
 In this guide, the instructions will be given for the Linux distribution called Ubuntu server.

 Tips: Pick any Linux distribution you’re already familiar with.
 There’s no absolute obligation for this but try to pick a server distribution over a desktop one as there are a few differences that makes them better for the task.